mrkaleArduinoLib/gbj_memory/README.md

 #### Returns
 Object performing the memory management.
 The constructor cannot return [a result or error code](#constants) directly, however, it stores them in the instance object.
 The result can be tested in the operational code with the inhereted method `getLastResult()`, `isError()`, or `isSuccess()`.

-#### Example
-The method has all arguments defaulted and calling without any parameters is equivalent to the calling with all arguments set by corresponding constant with default value:

 [Back to interface](#interface)